-Ireland women's team to wear navy shorts for Six Nations
+Ireland change to navy shorts over period concern

 Ireland will begin their campaign against Wales on Saturday 25 March.

+Speaking to BBC Radio Ulster in January, Gillian McDarby, the head of Women's Performance at IRFU, said the organisation were in talks about the change with kit supplier Canterbury of New Zeland after consulting the players.

-Kit supplier Canterbury of New Zealand will give other rugby players and teams at all levels who have purchased white women's Canterbury shorts the opportunity to claim a free pair in a different colour.
+They say they will give other rugby players and teams at all levels who have purchased white women's Canterbury shorts the opportunity to claim a free pair in a different colour.

 Ireland International Enya Breen, said: "The top way to ensure we perform to our best on the field is by removing any unnecessary distractions.
 Wearing navy shorts instead of white is such a small thing, but for us it's a big step.